Market Urbanism is more than a set of ideas. It's a movement to bring free-market policy to cities. To learn more, enter your email address here.

 Market Urbanism is the cross between free-market policies and urban issues.
 But what does that mean in concrete terms?
-Below is an issue-by-issue breakdown of Market Urbanism's practical application in cities.
-The list is not comprehensive, and certain issues may be subject to different interpretations.
+Below is an issue-by-issue breakdown of Market Urbanism's application in cities.
+The list is not comprehensive, and certain issues are subject to interpretation.
 But this document gives a general overview.
 If you have feedback, please provide it in the comments.
 For further info on the MU concept, and The Market Urbanism Report organization, visit the About page.

 While there are many government programs dedicated to affordable housing, the best solution of all comes from the private sector - let developers build to meet demand.
 In hot real estate markets, this will lead to rapid housing construction, followed by price stabilization.
 The best example of this theory playing out in the U.S. is metro Houston, which since 2010 has been 2nd in the nation in population growth, but tops in added housing supply - maintaining home price medians that are below the national average.
 Read more here.

 ADUs are additional units that are attached to or detached from existing homes, and can be sold or rented.
 They include basement apartments, backyard cottages, overhead garage units, and more.
 Often illegal, they are a crucial, if not comprehensive, way to create more housing units without changing neighborhood character.

 Airports are a crucial leg in America's urban transit system.
 They are also, generally speaking, heavily-regulated public utilities that under-perform and provide poor customer service.
 There are a number of market-oriented airport reforms that should be tested, from applying congestion charging on runways to appropriate user fees in terminals.
 Read more here.